Waves, Lock-Downs, and Vaccines - Decision Support and Model with Superb Geographical and Sociological Resolution

 As a by-product we will fully document the code and produce a convenient user-interface, to facilitate its use in future epidemics, thereby turning it into an enduring national asset.

-Most of the objectives charted in the timeline of the proposal have been met, so progress is up-to date.
+Most of the objectives charted in the timeline of the proposal have been met, so the project was, by far and large, successful.

 Our code being open-source will allow its application to a wide rang of settings; in a parallel project we collaborate with WHO and UN to roll it out for refugee camps.